biocore/qiime/doc/doc_special_purpose.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To enable parallel runs in QIIME you will first need to determine if the :file:`Qiime/scripts/start_parallel_jobs.py` script will work for your purposes.
 If you're running in a multi-processor or multi-core environment with no queueing system, then it should work for you.
 If you are running in a more complex environment (e.g, a cluster) you'll need to write a custom cluster jobs script.
 This is discussed below.

 You must next define the default number of jobs that you would like QIIME to start by default.
 This is done by editing the ``jobs_to_start`` value in your :file:`qiime_config` file.
 The default value is 1, corresponding to no parallelization.
 Follow the instructions on creating a custom :file:`qiime_config` (i.e., don't modify :file:`Qiime/qiime/support_files/qiime_config`, but instead copy that file to :file:`$HOME/.qiime_config` and edit that version).
 Then modify the jobs_to_start value to one that makes sense for your environment.
 For example, if you are running on a dual-core laptop, you probably want 2.
 (Note that this will likely prevent you from doing anything else with your laptop while QIIME is running in parallel.)
 If you're running on an 8 processor desktop machine, you'd want to set jobs_to_start to a maximum of 8 -- lower might be better if you'd like to reserve one or more processors for other work while running parallel QIIME.
 Note that setting jobs_to_start (e.g., 5 on a dual core system) to a value that is too high will reduce the performance of parallel QIIME.
 You can overwrite the jobs_to_start value via the command line interface of the parallel scripts -- you are just setting the default value here.
+If you installed QIIME using Qiime/setup.py, you will also need to set the qiime_scripts_dir value in your qiime_config file to the directory containing the QIIME scripts.
+By default, this will likely be /usr/local/bin.
+If you specified a different location by passing --install-scripts= to setup.py, you should set qiime_scripts_dir to this value.

 Writing a cluster_jobs Script Specific to your Cluster Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^